pombredanne/eris-contracts.js/README.md

 Currently, `constant` is not enforced by the compiler, but it will be.
 It is implemented on the javascript side though, and functions that are flagged as constant will be invoked using the `call` method of the RPC library rather then `transact`. `call` does not use the the private key and does not count towards the account nonce/sequence; it simply executes the code and passes any return value back at once.

 You may override this by using the `call` and `sendTransaction` methods, although that support may be removed.
-There is almost never a good reason to do this with `eris-db`.
-They take the same params as the base methods.
+There is almost never a good reason to do this with `eris-contracts`.

 These are examples of overriding the default behavior, and also examples of **what not to do**.